Writing Mentors Program

 Each Writing Mentor:

-- attends the class they serve
+- attends the class he/she/zi serves

 - consults with the professor about writing assignments and responses